laxmimanoj/docs/docs/docker/docker.md

   COPY \\$foo /quux # COPY $foo /quux

 #### .dockerignore file
-- .dockerignore, if exists should be at the roor directory of the context
+- .dockerignore, if exists should be at the root directory of the context
 - it is new line separated
 - Examples:
   \# comment \#ignored
   temp? \#exclude one-character extension of temp
-  */*/temp* \#exclude two levels below the root
+  \*/\*/temp* \#exclude two levels below the root
   temp? \#exclude one-character extension of temp like tempa and tempb
 - ** that matches any number of directories (including zero)
 - ! (exclamation mark) can be used to make exceptions to exclusions